 I try to avoid pronoun "we" in my speach, since every time I say "we do" it means "according to my biased and distorted perception".
 Still, it feels natural for me to say "we" about these communities and ideas.

-Minimalism.
+* Minimalism.
 I dislike photos, toys, souvenirs, pictures and other.
 I dislike bloated software.
-I try to not get emotionally tied to any physical object.
+I try to not get emotionally attached to any physical object.

 * I have been spending major part of my free time working on Debian